 And the musical love affair didn’t end there.
-In 1979, The King and I arrived with Yul Brynner recreating his most famous role supported by Virginia McKenna and John Bennett.
-Michael Crawford star in Harold Fielding’s production of Barnum in 1981, followed in 1983 by the spectacular stage premiere of Fielding’s Singin’ in the Rain with Tommy Steele, Roy Castle, Sarah Payne and Danielle Carson came along in 1983 (and was later revived in 1989).
+In 1979, The King and I arrived with Yul Brynner recreating his most famous role alongside Virginia McKenna and John Bennett; Michael Crawford starred in Harold Fielding’s production of Barnum in 1981; and the spectacular stage premiere of Fielding’s Singin’ in the Rainwith Tommy Steele, Roy Castle, Sarah Payne and Danielle Carson came along in 1983 (and was later revived in 1989).

-Modern ideas and designs have always been important here, so it was significant when the famous but outdated revolving stage was removed at the start of 2002 to accommodate the state-of-art technology required to make a car fly in the world premiere of Chitty Chitty Bang Bang.
+Modern ideas and designs have always been important here, so it was significant when the famous but outdated revolving stage was removed at the start of 2002.
+This was to accommodate the state-of-art technology required to make a car fly in the world premiere of Chitty Chitty Bang Bang.
 Proving to be just as popular as the classic 1968 film, the show now holds the record as the longest-running show ever to play The London Palladium with 1,414 performances.
 And the innovation continued in 2006, which saw the return of Sinatra to The London Palladium stage in an all singing and dancing technological concert as well as the opening of Andrew Lloyd Webber and David Ian’s new production of The Sound of Music, followed by the premiere of Sister Act in June 2009.

 A 100th birthday is always cause for some serious celebration, and, on Boxing Day 2010, it was no different here at the Palladium.
 Festivities included a gala concert presented by the building staff, paying tribute to the musicals and artists that have appeared in the last 100 years, the return of the Royal Variety Performance to its spiritual home, a month of special centenary building tours and small exhibition in the rehearsal room, a plaque unveiled by Forsyth, Lloyd Webber and Danielle Hope, celebratory radio broadcasts on BBC Radio 2 and Radio 4 and a one-hour documentary on BBC 2.
 Major building works began after the closure of Sister Act in October to transform the front of house areas, keeping them fresh and fabulous for yet another generation of theatre-goers.

-With the opening of the new production of The Wizard of Oz in 2011, Andrew Lloyd Webber also unveiled his major renovation of the box office facilities and a brand new means of accessing the Dress Circle and Stalls, and the addition of more ladies’ lavatories.
-All this work was undertaken with the audience in mind, substantially increasing the space and comfort for patrons on arrival and during the interval – a grand gesture to mark the second century of the world’s most famous theatre.
+And the makeovers didn’t stop there.
+When the new production of The Wizard of Oz opened in 2011, Andrew Lloyd Webber unveiled his extensive renovation of the box office facilities, a brand new means of accessing the Dress Circle and Stalls, and the addition of more ladies’ lavatories.
+All this work was undertaken with the audience in mind, substantially increasing the space and comfort available on arrival and during the interval – a grand gesture to mark the second century of the world’s most famous theatre.
 When you visit us we’re sure you’ll agree!

 In December 2014 Lloyd Webber reunited the original production team of Cats to re-visit his musical based on T.S Eliot poems to bring it back to the London stage for a new generation.
 Nicole Scherzinger was cast as Grizabella and the revival was a sell-out success.
 Kerry Ellis took over for the final weeks of the run and the production returned for a Christmas season from October 2015 with Beverley Knight.
 Beyond Bollywood and Sinatra at The London Palladium filled the stage over the summer months of 2015.

-2018 saw The Lincoln Centre production of The King and I starring Kelli O’Hara and Ken Watanabe transfer across the pond, bookended by concerts by Morrissey, Turin Brakes, Nathan Carter, Suggs, Yes, Alexander O’Neal, Gary Barlow, Alexandra Burke, Joanna Lumley, Grayson Perry, Ross Noble and The Proclaimers, as the big names continued to flock to this legendary stage.
+More recently, in 2018 The Lincoln Centre production of The King and I starring Kelli O’Hara and Ken Watanabe transferred across the pond, bookended by concerts from Morrissey, Turin Brakes, Nathan Carter, Suggs, Yes, Alexander O’Neal, Gary Barlow, Alexandra Burke, Joanna Lumley, Grayson Perry, Ross Noble and The Proclaimers, as the big names continued to flock to this legendary stage.